Project Background for Clean Mobility Options

 - Senate Bill (SB) 350 (De León, Chapter 547, Statues of 2015): Directed CARB to conduct a study to better understand the barriers low-income residents must overcome to increase access to zero-emission and near zero-emission transportation and mobility options and develop recommendations to increase access.
 CMO specifically addresses many of these barriers and follows the recommendations outlined by CARB in the Low-income Barriers Study, Part B: Overcoming Barriers to Clean Transportation Access for Low-income Residents.

-- SB 1275 (de León, Chapter 530, Statutes of 2014) & AB 398 (Eduardo Garcia, Chapter 135, Statutes of 2017): CMO addresses this legislation by prioritizing low- and zero-carbon transportation alternatives for overcoming clean transportation barriers for low-income consumers and disadvantaged communities (DACs) to access clean transportation and mobility options.
+- SB 1275 (de León, Chapter 530, Statutes of 2014) & Assembly Bill 398 (Eduardo Garcia, Chapter 135, Statutes of 2017): CMO addresses this legislation by prioritizing low- and zero-carbon transportation alternatives for overcoming clean transportation barriers for low-income consumers and disadvantaged communities (DAC) to access clean transportation and mobility options.

 History of Project Funding, Allocations, and Key Activities